-Wearing a face mask increases anxiety for a large proportion (46%), compared to interacting without a mask on.
+Wearing a face mask increases anxiety for most (46%), compared to interacting without a mask on.

 Women reported increased anxiety at higher rates when face-to-face (72%) and wearing a mask (61%).

 Respondents who had a more overt pattern of stammering also reported increased anxiety when wearing a mask at higher rates (54%).